change/javascript/README.md

-# Change.org JavaScript Style Guide
+# Change.org JavaScript Style Guide/Tools

 We use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) as a foundation for our own JavaScript code style recommendations, and [eslint](https://www.npmjs.com/package/eslint)